St Agnes Lifeboat Station, Isles of Scilly: History

-The station opened in 1891 with a single slipway.
-A new slipway was provided in 1904 at a cost of £5,000 to the designs of the Institution's Architect, W.T.
+The station opened in 1890 with a single slipway.
+A new slipway was provided in 1904, at a cost of £5,000 to the designs of the Institution's Architect, W.T.
 Douglass.
 From the back of the boat house to the toe of the slip it was 1068 ft.
 It was built of Jarrah wood from Western Australia, bolted to granite and concrete pillars, with the exception of a short piece at the upper end, built on the rocks.
 Two rails ran the entire length of the slip, on which rested the double bogey trolley that carried the boat.
 Rails were also laid down the old slip which could be used at high tide.

-The station was closed in 1920.
+On 22 June 1901, the four-masted barque, Falkland, of Liverpool, on passage to Falmouth from Tacoma with a cargo of wheat, was driven onto Bishop Rock.
+The Captain and five crew were lost, when the boat sank suddenly, but 27 people, including the Captain's wife and baby, had been put off on the ships boat, which was recovered by the St Agnes lifeboat and towed to St Mary's.

+In dense fog on 8 January 1911, the sailing ship Ardencraig of Glasgow, on passage from Melbourne with a cargo of wheat, was holed when she ran aground on the Isles of Scilly.
+31 crew took to lifeboats.
+St Agnes lifeboat was credited with the rescue of 15.

+The St Agnes lifeboat played a very important role during World War I, rescuing crew from vessels torpedoed or shot by German submarines: